jieezhong/jieezhong.github.io/_pages/about.md

 I am on the Job Market for the 2022-2023 academic year.

-***Research Areas***: education economics, environmental economics, health economics, and crime economics.
+***Research Areas***:
+- Education economics
+- Environmental economics
+- Health economics
+- Crime economics.